Grants to Support Research

 - Compensation for research subjects

-Students requesting travel funds should carefully review the university’s policies regarding travel expenses and reimbursements (http://www.busfin.ohio-state.edu/FileStore/PDFs/211_Travel.pdf) and make sure that any budget proposals conform to OSU policy.
-In particular, please note that all car rentals must be made through OSU, and per diem requests should follow the federal rates (http://www.gsa.gov/portal/category/100120).
+Students requesting travel funds should carefully review the university’s policies regarding travel expenses and reimbursements (https://busfin.osu.edu/sites/default/files/211_travel.pdf) and make sure that any budget proposals conform to OSU policy.
+Please note that all car rentals must be made through OSU, and per diem requests should follow the federal rates (http://www.gsa.gov/portal/category/100120).
 Please coordinate with your advisor and the OSU purchasing department to make sure you conform to travel policies.

 All expenses in your budget should be justified.
 Your justification should explain why the equipment or travel expense is necessary and how you have estimated the cost of the equipment or travel expense.
 The Student Matters Committee reserves the right to revise your budget and eliminate any items not sufficiently justified.

 For advisors: The Faculty Sponsor Recommendation Letter must be submitted to complete the application.
-Sample recommendation letters are available here* and here* as well as at the Ohio State Newark SRG Carmen page.
-Recommendation letters should be submitted to the Chair of the Student Matters Committee at email@example.com
+Sample recommendation letters are available below.
+Recommendation letters should be submitted to the Chair of the Student Matters Committee Jack Richardson, PhD.

 Human and animal subjects: There are special requirements to receive final approval for all projects that will involve human or animal subjects.
-All researchers working with human subjects must seek approval for their project from the Institutional Review Board (IRB) and complete a specific training session online prior to receiving funding or conducting research.
-The faculty sponsor is required to request both an IRB protocol number and a verification sheet from the online training before authorizing expenditures.
-All researchers working with animal subjects must seek approval for their project from the Institutional Animal Care and Use Committee (IACUC), must conduct their research in an approved facility (Founders Hall Rm 2126 is an approved facility for amphibian work), and must complete a mandatory Animal Usage Orientation course prior to receiving funding or conducting research.
-The faculty sponsor is required to request both an IACUC protocol number and a verification sheet from the online training prior to authorizing expenditures.
+All researchers working with human subjects must seek approval for their project from the Institutional Review Board (IRB) and complete a specific ethics training session online (CITI) prior to receiving funding or conducting research.
+The faculty sponsor is required to provide both an IRB protocol number and a completion certificate from the online training before expenditures will be authorized.
+All researchers working with animal subjects must seek approval for their project from the Institutional Animal Care and Use Committee (IACUC), must conduct their research in an approved facility, and must complete a mandatory Animal Usage Orientation course prior to receiving funding or conducting research.
+The faculty sponsor is required to provide both an IACUC protocol number and a verification sheet from the online training prior to authorizing expenditures.

 Student Applicants and Faculty Sponsors are encouraged to visit the Office of Responsible Research Practices website and review all current policies and procedures that might influence current and future research projects.

-Enrollment Conditions: Applicants must be working under the direction of an Ohio State Newark faculty member or full-time lecturer.
-Applicants generally must be enrolled as full-time Ohio State Newark students (at least 12 credit hours, in the Fall, Winter and Spring Quarter) to be considered eligible for SRG funding, although part-time enrollment with a heavy research emphasis is allowable.
+Enrollment Conditions: Students must be working under the direction of a member of the Ohio State Newark faculty, full-time lecturer or associated faculty.
+Applicants generally must be enrolled full-time (at least 12 credit hours) at any of the Ohio State campuses to be considered eligible for SRG funding, although part-time enrollment with a heavy research emphasis is allowable.
+Additionally, funding can be used for conferences occurring one semester after graduation (e.g., December graduation with an April conference).

 Method of Selection: Applications, proposals, and letters of recommendation are reviewed by a committee of faculty from a variety of academic fields.
 Applicants will be selected on the merits of their application, the feasibility of the proposed project, and the potential of the proposed project to impact the professional and educational development of the recipient.
-Successful applicants will receive a letter by email notifying them of the status of their application.
+The committee of faculty may ask students about their proposal or seek clarification.
+Applicants will be notified by email of the status of their application.

 The Ohio State University Undergraduate Research Office